aldryn/aldryn-docs/docs/addons/packaging.rst

 Source Repository Guidelines
 ----------------------------

-Use our cookie cutter template for addons: (does not exist yet :-( )
+Use our cookie cutter template for addons: https://github.com/divio/cookiecutter-aldryn-addon

 The Source should contain: